Dotnet-IO-logger/core/Promotions/2_CheckHttpLogs.md

 ## Introducing DIOL

-Meet `DIOL`, the new Visual Studio extension that’s here to revolutionize the way you work with logs in your .NET applications.
+Meet `DIOL`, the new Visual Studio extension that’s here to bring the way you work with logs in your .NET applications in the next level.

 It’s **free**, **open-source**, and designed to make your life as a .NET engineer a whole lot easier.